Ircama/epson_print_conf/README.md

 - Command line tool (no GUI)
 - Python API interface

 The software also provides a configurable printer dictionary, which can be easily extended.
+There is also a tool to import an extensive Epson printer configuration DB.

 ## Installation